SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 Bob Jones was the son of a white man, Leazer Alvis Jones (1822-1879), and his slave Elizabeth (1822-1877).
 Family lore says Leazer lived in the Carolinas until the 1840s, then left by sea with slaves and racehorses.
-After spending time racing his horses in Houston, he likely traveled up the Mississippi, then west on the Arkansas River to reach his new home south of Fort Smith, Ark.
+After spending time racing horses in Houston, he likely traveled up the Mississippi, then west on the Arkansas River to reach his new home south of Fort Smith, Ark.
+Elizabeth, who was born in Arkansas, is listed as his property in the 1850 Arkansas slave census.

 In about 1859, Leazer took Elizabeth and their children to Texas.
-They lived on a farm in the Medlin community, near what’s now Roanoke.
-In all, he had five children with Elizabeth and seven with his wife, Mary, who was white.
+They lived on a farm near Elizabethtown and the Medlin community, near what’s now Roanoke.
+In all, Leazer had five children with Elizabeth and seven with his wife, Mary, who was white.
 Elizabeth is buried in Medlin Cemetery in present-day Trophy Club.
 Leazer’s black family and white family remained friends for more than 100 years.

 Almeady Chisum (1857-1949) also was born into slavery.
 Her mother, Jensie (circa 1837-1874), told Almeady that cattle baron John Simpson Chisum (1824-1884) was her father.
 When Almeady was about 1 year old, she, her mother, sister Harriet and brother were given to John as collateral for cattle being herded west.
 They lived at the Chisum ranch near Bolivar (in Denton County) until about 1871, when John shifted his cattle operation to New Mexico.
 Jensie and her daughters then moved to Bonham, Texas.
 Jensie was a skilled cook and seamstress, as were her daughters.